Robin-Lai-YY/CPEN400Q-Final-Project/README.md

 - `poetry run flake8 quantumgan/`: run the linter.
 - `poetry run pytype quantumgan/`: run the static type checker.

+# Software Limitations
+We found that `jax.vmap` is incompatible with the noise model in Qiskit Aer.
+As a workaround, we use a regular loop to replace `jax.vmap` when running the circuit on a noisy device.

 # Contributions

 - Yuyou Lai
 - Juntong Luo
+  - Added index qubits to the batch GAN.
+  - Modified the batch GAN to run on noisy devices and IBM Quantum's real hardware.
+  - Implemented the classical GAN with CNN generator, and worked on figuring out the architecture of the classical GANs in the paper.
+  - Worked on scripts for generating some of the plots in the Results section and wrote parts of the Software and the Reproducibility section.
+  - Helped debugging the batch GAN and the Fréchet distance.
 - Sam Schweigel
   - Wrote the initial JAX implementation of the [batch GAN](quantumgan/batch.py).
   - Abstracted out the [GAN interface](quantumgan/gan.py) and made the [generic